tannerntannern/ts-mixer/README.md

 # Contributing
 All contributions are welcome!
-To get started, simply fork and clone the repo, run `npm install`, and get to work.
-Once you have something you'd like to contribute, be sure to run `npm run lint && npm run test` locally, then submit a PR.
+To get started, simply fork and clone the repo, run `yarn install`, and get to work.
+Once you have something you'd like to contribute, be sure to run `yarn lint && yarn test` locally, then submit a PR.

 Tests are very important to consider and I will not accept any PRs that are poorly tested.
 Keep the following in mind: